 In the last two equalities, we used that by definition, the coordinate $(H_n)_j$ for $n\ge j$ is a uniformly integrable martingale with limit $G_j$.
 Thus $G$ is Skorokhod integrable with integral $S$. \end{proof}

-We call a subspace $S\subset \seq$ finitary if there is some $n$ so that all coordinates beyond $n$ of all vectors in $S$ are zero.
-The projection to a finitary subspace is well-defined: simply restrict vector to the first $n$ coordinates and then apply Euclidean projection there.
+We call a subspace $S\subset \seq$ finitary if there exists an $n$ such that for all vectors in $S$, their coordinates are zero beyond $n$.
+The projection to a finitary subspace is well-defined: simply restrict a vector to the first $n$ coordinates and then apply Euclidean projection there.
 Orthogonal invariance implies the following corollary to Proposition \ref{p:projection}.

 \begin{corollary} Let $\mathcal P$ be projection to a finitary subspace of $\seq$.
 Let $\mathcal S$ be $\sigma$-field generated by the random variable $\mathcal P\xi$.
 If $G$ is Skorokhod integrable, then $E[\mathcal P G|\mathcal S]$ is Skorokhod integrable, and